San Diego East County Homeless Task Force

 - Salvation Army – East County Division – 1011 E Main St, El Cajon, CA 92021 Phone: (619) 440-4683

-- Local Churches who are in the Interfaith Network
+- Your Local Church or directly to the Interfaith Shelter Network

 Help for Businesses: